 Weber tackled on serious issues through her dramas, putting a face to the social problems she addressed, and brought nuance and complexity to her stories of struggle and hardship in modern American life in the 1910s.
 She brought a sophistication to movies in the era when movies grew up and though she shares screen credit with her husband, Phillips Smalley, film historians agree that Weber was the defining creative force.

 Shoes (1916) is one of her masterpieces, a social drama that humanizes the plight of poverty through the story of an underpaid shopgirl (played by Mary MacLaren).
 Supporting her entire family on her wages, she is too poor to replace the ratty shoes that are literally falling apart on her feet.
 The plot is simple when reduced to its essentials—she gives into the advances of a cad in exchange for a new pair of shoes—but the meticulous presentation of her life and the nuanced performance of actress Mary MacLaren give the film a tremendous power, and Weber frames the shoes as vivid metaphors for the poverty of working class women.

-Silent with musical score
+Black and white, silent with musical score

 It’s part of the special collection “Directed by Lois Weber”

 Milestone presents the recent restoration from Netherland’s EYE Filmmuseum on Blu-ray and DVD.
 It is reconstructed from incomplete archival nitrate prints with some footage sourced from the 1932 comedy spoof The Unshod Maiden.
 There is visible nitrate decay in throughout the film and a couple of scenes show extreme chemical damage, all but blotting out the image.
 These moments are brief and the luminous nitrate image shines through most of the decay and print damage.